 The hotel has traditional Irish music in the bar on Monday nights, admission to the hotel's dance club on Tuesday nights and dancing on Wednesday nights.
 On the banks of the River Barrow, Carlow is the compact county town of County Carlow.

 Drive through scenic County Carlow to what is widely regarded as the jewel in Ireland's gardening crown, Altamont Gardens.
 An enchanting blend of formal and informal gardens with riverside walks over 40 acres, Altamont features a fabulous mix of native and exotic plants, mature trees and woodland.

-Waterford & Three Sisters River Cruise (may operate with a local coach and driver)
+Waterford & JFK Arboretum (may operate with a local coach and driver)